jaemyoun/gFn/README.md

-# loopFn
+# gFn

-go routine library to input recursively
+gFn is a Go package created to be useful when you implements somethings by Golang.